Alan-Burgess/WPF-ColorTextBlock/README.md

 ### Use of commands

-When a command is embeded in the string, the string interpreter saves the previous setting, and it is restored by the `%>` command.
+When a command is embedded in the string, the string interpreter saves the previous setting, and it is restored by the `%>` command.
 If you fail to restore the setting, it will automatically be restored for you at the end of the string.